leifbraeg/skills-test/README.md

 ### What you need

-A `.skill` file — a ZIP archive containing at minimum a `skill.json` and a `SKILL.md`.
+A `.skill` file — a ZIP archive containing at minimum a `SKILL.md`.
 You can build one by:

 1. Creating a folder with your skill's files
 2. Zipping it